ipraveen/common-data/words.md

 > etacognition includes a critical awareness of one’s thinking and learning and oneself as a thinker and learner.
 > indfulness refers to a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations

-# Contiguous vs continuous
+# Contiguous

 > Contiguous describes two or more things that share a border, two or more things that touch, that are physically next to each other.

 - the forty-eight states that make up the mainland of the United States are contiguous as they abut each other without any gaps.
 Alaska is not a contiguous state as the country of Canada separates it from the mainland of forty-eight states.

+!
+Don't get confuse with continuous

 # indifferent